Kyoto is, undoubtedly, one of the highlights of any trip to Japan and it’s one of our favourite destination in the country!

 Summer

-The temperatures rise pretty quickly come June, and the humidity also arrives as the wet season peaks in Japan.
+The temperatures rise pretty quickly in June, and the humidity also arrives as the wet season peaks in Japan.
 Daytime temperatures range from the low 80s °F (28 °C) to the low 90s °F (32 °C), with an average of 5 to 8 inches of precipitation per month in summer.

 Summer brings many downpours and sweltering temperatures.
 This weather can make it uncomfortable to move around the city, but it does mean there are far fewer crowds and cheaper accommodations.